 Cherwell’s accountability for Personal Data that it receives under the Privacy Shield and subsequently transfers to a Third Party is described in the Privacy Shield Principles.
 In particular, Cherwell remains responsible and liable under the Principles if Third-Party agents that it engages to process the Personal Data on its behalf do so in a manner inconsistent with the Principles, unless Cherwell proves that it is not responsible for the event giving rise to the damage.

-Cherwell provides a mechanism for assuring compliance with the Privacy Shield Principles and Safe Harbor Principles.
-Cherwell uses a self-assessment, and at least once a year Cherwell will certify that this Privacy Shield Policy and it Privacy Statement are accurate, comprehensive, prominently displayed, implemented and in conformity with the Privacy Shield Principles and Safe Harbor Principles.
-Cherwell will monitor adherence to the Privacy Shield Principles and Safe Harbor Principles.
+Cherwell provides a mechanism for assuring compliance with the Privacy Shield Principles.
+Cherwell uses a self-assessment, and at least once a year Cherwell will certify that this Privacy Shield Policy and its Privacy Statement are accurate, comprehensive, prominently displayed, implemented and in conformity with the Privacy Shield Principles.
+Cherwell will monitor adherence to the Privacy Shield Principles.
 Any employee who intentionally violates this Privacy Shield Policy will be subject to disciplinary action up to and including termination of employment.

 Adherence to the Principles may be limited: (a) to the extent necessary to meet national security, public interest, or law enforcement requirements; (b) by statute, government regulation, or case law that creates conflicting obligations or explicit authorizations, provided that, in exercising any such authorization, Cherwell can demonstrate that its non-compliance with the Principles is limited to the extent necessary to meet the overriding legitimate interests furthered by such authorization; or (c) if the effect of the Directive or Member State law is to allow exceptions or derogations, provided such exceptions or derogations are applied in comparable contests.

 This Policy may be amended from time to time, consistent with the requirements of the Principles.